c2d7fa/zt/README.md

 ## Comparison to other software

 - [The Archive](https://zettelkasten.de/the-archive/) is a proprietary
   application for macOS.
-It's designed for Zettelkasten and values simple design.
-If you use macOS and don't mind using proprietary software, this is what I recommend.
+It's designed for buliding Zettelkästen and values simple design.
+Its authors are the same as those of the excellent [zettelkasten.de](https://zettelkasten.de/) resource.
+If you use macOS exclusively and don't mind using proprietary software, I strongly recommend this!
 - [Zettlr](https://www.zettlr.com/) has a similar design philosophy to The Archive, but it's free and open-source software and available on multiple platforms.
-Zettlr, like zt, does not care about the filenames of notes and supports finding notes by title, even if the title is different from the filename.
+Zettlr, like zt, does't care about the filenames of notes and supports finding notes by title, even if the title is different from the filename.
 It supports only Markdown.
-For most people, this would be my second recommendation.
-If you're looking for something that's compatible with plain text or Org-mode, keep reading.
+For the average person, this would be my second recommendation.
+If you're looking for something that's compatible with plain text or Org-mode, or just want to use Emacs, keep reading.
-- **zt** is an Emacs package designed for Zettelkasten with a simple design.
+- **zt** is an Emacs package designed for Zettelkästen and valuing simple design.
 It's compatible with multiple file-formats and handles links to other files by their IDs, such that renaming a note does not require any updates to filenames or existing links.
 It lets you interactively find files by their "logical" title (in plain text, Markdown and Org), and makes including the title in the filename optional.
+The biggest disadvantage is the requirement of an external program `ztf` that's only officially available on Linux (but can be built for other platforms).
 - [zk.el](https://github.com/localauthor/zk) is another Emacs package with a very similar design philosophy to zt.
-It's also inspired by The Archive, is also designed for plain text Zettelkasten and also values simplicity in its design. zk stores the titles of files in their filenames for the purpose of selecting files for linking with completion, so if you forget to update the filename, you won't be able to easily find the file you want to link to.
-However, links are stored by ID, so it's possible to rename files without needing to update existing links.
+It's also inspired by The Archive, is also designed for plain text Zettelkästen and also values simplicity in its design. zk stores the titles of files in their filenames for the purpose of selecting files for linking with completion, so if you forget to update the filename, you won't be able to select the right file.
+However, links are stored by ID, so it is at least possible to rename files without needing to update existing links.
 A major advantage of zk compared to zt is that it doesn't have any dependencies on external programs.
 - [Denote](https://protesilaos.com/emacs/denote) is another simple note-taking
   package for Emacs.
-It's not designed specifically for Zettelkasten but it can certainly be used for that purpose.
 Denote expects you to assign tags to your files.
-Like zk, and unlike zt, Denote requires you to keep filenames in sync with thier titles; like both zk and zt, you don't need to update existing links whenever you change the title of a note.
-If you're trying to build a Zettelkasten, I recommend using zk or zt over Denote.
-Note that zt is specifically designed to be interoperable with Denote by using the same ID format, so if you're using Org-mode, transitioning between these two is just a matter of `s/zt:/denote:/g`.
+Like zk, and unlike zt, Denote requires you to keep filenames in sync with thier titles for searching; like both zk and zt, however, you don't need to update existing links whenever you change the title of a note.
+If you're trying to build a Zettelkasten, I recommend using zk or zt over Denote, but Denote may be well-suited for more general note-taking purposes.
+Note that zt is designed to be interoperable with Denote by using the same ID format, so if you're using Org-mode, transitioning between these two is just a matter of `s/zt:/denote:/g`.
 - [Logseq](https://logseq.com/), [Obsidian](https://obsidian.md/), [Roam
-  Research](https://roamresearch.com/) and others *can* be used to implement a Zettelkasten system, but they are not really designed for it.
+  Research](https://roamresearch.com/) and others *can* be used to implement a Zettelkasten system, but they aren't really designed for it.
 You must manually assign unique titles to all files.
 Obsidian has a Zettelkasten plugin, but it still requires you to link to files with verbose links that include the entire title.
-Whenever you change the title of a note, you must also update all links to it (which can be done automatically, of course).
-If you don't mind this – or especially if you want to build something more like a personal wiki than a Zettelkasten in a strict sense – these are all good solutions.
+Whenever you change the title of a note, you must also update all links to it (which can be done automatically, of course, but only from inside Obsidian itself).
+If you don't mind this – or especially if you want to build something more like a personal wiki than a strict Zettelkasten – these are all good solutions.
 - [Org-mode](https://orgmode.org/) can be used on its own to build a Zettelkasten by simply linking between files by their IDs.
-A lot of people characterize Org-mode as "plain text", but if you rely on its ID-based linking mechanisms, you're essentially locked in to using Org-mode forever.
+Although frequently characterized as "plain text", Org-mode in fact uses a totally proprietary ID-based linking format that isn't interoperable with any other software to my knowledge.
 You can use Org-mode with zt, zk or Denote and get the best of both worlds.
 - [Org-roam](https://github.com/org-roam/org-roam) is essentially a port of Obsidian to Emacs, designed for use with Org-mode.
 It has more overhead than plain Org-mode (notably, requiring a cache for backlinking), but provides a more familiar experience for Obsidian users.
 It has quite a few features.
-For my purposes (building a Zettelkasten), I found it somewhat clumsy, but it may be well-suited if you want something more like a personal wiki.
+It shares all the same disadvantages of plain Org-mode, and for my purposes (building a Zettelkasten), I found it somewhat clumsy, but it may be well-suited if you want something more like a personal wiki and if you're willing to commit to using Emacs long-term.
 - [emacs-zettelkasten](https://sr.ht/~ymherklotz/emacs-zettelkasten/) seems to
   have similar goals both zt and zk.
 I haven't tried it.
 - [Zetteldeft](https://github.com/EFLS/zetteldeft) is the package that zk is based on.
 I haven't tried it either.
 - [Hyperbole](https://www.gnu.org/software/hyperbole/) is infamous for being
-  rather hard to grasp, but it seems very cool from a distance.
-It does a lot more than zt, but I can't really give a useful comparison beyond that.
+  rather hard to grasp, but it does seem very cool, at least from a distance!
+  It does a lot more than zt and isn't really designed with Zettelkästen in mind.
+I can't give a more useful comparison beyond that.

 ## License